-We estimate that the net proceeds from the sale of 9,231,000 shares of common stock in this offering will be approximately \$107.8 million, based on an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discount and estimated offering expenses.
-If the underwriters exercise their option to purchase additional shares of our common stock in full, we estimate that our net proceeds would be approximately \$124.5 million, after deducting the estimated underwriting discount and estimated offering expenses.
+We estimate that the net proceeds from the sale of 9,231,000 shares of common stock in this offering will be approximately \$125.0 million, based on the initial public offering price of \$15.00 per share, and after deducting the underwriting discount and estimated offering expenses.
+If the underwriters exercise their option to purchase additional shares of our common stock in full, we estimate that our net proceeds would be approximately \$144.3 million, after deducting the underwriting discount and estimated offering expenses.